charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Needs more time (DTrace, SPADE, eBPF/bpftrace).**
   We simply needed more time to implement these provenance collectors.

-- **Reproduced/excluded (ltrace, CDE).**
+- **Partially reproduced (ltrace, CDE).**
+  These are provenance collectors that we could reproduce on some workloads but not others.
+  Missing values would complicate the data analysis too much, so we had to exclude these from our running-time experiment.

   - **ltrace**.
-     ltrace is an off-the-shelf tool, available in most Linux package repositories.
+     ltrace is an off-the-shelf tool, available in most Linux package repositories, that uses `ptrace` to trace library calls matching a certain filter.
+     Library calls are at a higher-level than syscalls.
      While we could run ltrace on some of our benchmarks, it crashed when processing on the more complex benchmarks.
      We localized the problem to the following code^[See <https://gitlab.com/cespedes/ltrace/-/blob/8eabf684ba6b11ae7a1a843aca3c0657c6329d73/handle_event.c#L775>]: